terraform-aws-modules/terraform-aws-vpc/README.md

 You can also attach an already created TGW, based on the (`tgw_id`).
 Also use resource sharing you can share the TGW across Organization / OU or Account.

+We want to have route traffic to existing VPCs from the newly created VPC using TGW .
+Conditions for attaching existing TGW works here too and in addition to it set (`attach_tgw_route_vpc`) to true and provide the existing TGW Route table id (`tgw_rt_id`) .
+Now the newly created VPCs TGW attachment will be added in propagation and association in the existing TGW Route table .
+Please provide the VPC CIDR in `cidr_tgw` to which the newly created VPC has to communicate .

 ## Terraform version

 Terraform version 0.10.3 or newer is required for this module to work.